-Swimming Is Ideal for All Ages
+Ideal for All Ages

 Anyone can learn to swim from a very young age and at their own pace.
 There are designated areas in the swimming pools for beginners and kids to practice and learn their swimming skills at a gradual pace under the supervision of a lifeguard.
 Kids require at least an hour of aerobic activity every day, and swimming is a fun way to keep fit without feeling like it is a chore.
 An Australian study has shown that swimming can increase children’s motor skills and enable them to master new skills earlier than kids who do not swim.